 Power BI

 A powerful and versatile tool from Microsoft, Power BI integrates seamlessly with other Microsoft products like Excel.
-It offers robust data manipulation capabilities and a wide variety of visualizations, making it ideal for complex data analysis and creating professional reports.
+It offers robust data manipulation capabilities and a wide variety of visualisations, making it ideal for complex data analysis and creating professional reports.

 Python Libraries (Matplotlib, Seaborn)

-For those with programming experience, Python libraries like Matplotlib and Seaborn provide a high degree of customization and control over visualizations.
+For those with programming experience, Python libraries like Matplotlib and Seaborn provide a high degree of customization and control over visualisations.
 These libraries offer flexibility in creating unique and tailored visuals but require some coding knowledge.

 Frequently Asked Questions